PMSM Model#

 IP-Core has single precision AXI ports

-All calculations in the IP-Core are done in double precision!
+All calculations in the IP-Core are done in single precision!

 System description#